xandergos/terrain-diffusion/README.md

 - InfiniteDiffusion, an algorithm for unbounded diffusion sampling with constant time random access.
 Utilizes [infinite-tensor](https://github.com/xandergos/infinite-tensor).
 - A hierarchical stack of models for generating planetary terrain
 - Real time streaming of terrain and climate data
-- API for a pretty cool Minecraft mod

 ### Related Repositories